 Overcoming – Differentiate between emotions and facts.
 Consider evidence and logical reasoning when evaluating situations, rather than relying solely on feelings.

-- Pattern – Demanding flawless results and being overly critical of imperfections.
+Pattern – Demanding flawless results and being overly critical of imperfections and feel guilty.

-- Overcoming – Set realistic standards and goals.
+Overcoming – Set realistic standards and goals.
 Accept that mistakes are part of learning and growth.
-Focus on the effort and progress you’re making.
+Focus on the effort and progress you’re making in becoming totally self reliant.

-- Pattern – Concentrating solely on one aspect of a situation while neglecting others.
+Pattern – Concentrating solely on a single incident of a situation while neglecting others (negative details)

 By recognizing these patterns and actively working to overcome them, you can enhance your cognitive flexibility, decision-making skills, and overall mental well-being.